Informed Consent Regarding Mastectomy and Breast Reconstruction: Who Makes the Final Decision?

 Perhaps the most crucial allegation made against these physicians was the delay in the start of treatment of her cancer due to the wound infection.
 This delay allowed the plaintiff to seek damages for deprivation of a better chance for survival using the “loss of chance” doctrine.
 This doctrine was a strong factor in the need to attempt to negotiate a settlement due to a valid concern that the jury might be emotionally affected and choose to “punish” the physicians by rendering a large verdict in favor of the plaintiff.
 Therefore, when there is a lengthy delay in the diagnosis of cancer, the need to attempt to reach a settlement becomes clear.
 However, it is important to remember that a reasonable settlement cannot always be obtained pre-trial.
 Thus, at times, a case that is difficult to defend may go to trial before a settlement can be reached.

-MLMIC policyholders can reach our healthcare attorneys for questions regarding informed consent or documentation by calling (800)-275-6564 Monday – Friday, 8 a.m. – 6 p.m. or by email here.
+MLMIC policyholders can reach our risk management attorneys for questions regarding informed consent or documentation by calling (800)-275-6564 Monday – Friday, 8 a.m. – 6 p.m. or by email here.

 Our 24/7 hotline is also available for urgent matters after hours at (844) 667-5291 or by emailing hotline@tmglawny.com.